diogro/expressionVariance-manuscript/main.md

 Notably, we see a 7.7-fold enrichment for genes that encode secreted proteins in the top 5% most variable genes, relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).
 Among the 5% least variable genes we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).
 The genes exhibiting the lowest variance (lowest 5%) are also enriched for genes that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10\textsuperscript{-3}).
-Genes with a high pLI have been shown to be important in housekeeping functions, and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
+Genes with a high pLI have been shown to be important in housekeeping functions and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
 The observation that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (partial Spearman correlation $\rho_s$ = 0.32, p < 10\textsuperscript{-3}), showing the opposite relationship between variance and mean expression when considering pLI.

 In the previous analysis, we explored the relation between transcriptional variance and function by starting from the extremes of the variance distribution and searching for GO enrichment among these high- and low-variance genes.
 We also approach the problem from the opposite direction, starting from the genes associated with each GO term and searching for enrichment for high- or low-variance genes among them.
-To this end, we gathered all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 from the top of the GO hierarchy).
+To this end, we gathered all biological process GO terms in level 3 (i.e., terms that are at a distance of 3 from the top of the GO hierarchy).
 We separated the genes associated with at least one of these level-3 terms into expression variance deciles, with the first decile having the lowest variance.
 We then counted how many genes in each decile have been associated with each term.
 If variance rank is not associated with the GO annotations, terms should have an equal proportion of genes in each decile.